mchaudhary22/I2GDS2024/micro_g2/README.md

     sbatch checkm2.sh
     ```
 > [!NOTE]
-> The data required for Step 3 can be found in `data/Step_3/` directory on this GitHub or you can copy the files directly from our directory using the following command:
+> The files required for Step 2 can be can be directly copied from our directory using the following command:
 > ```
 > cp -r /projects/intro2gds/I2GDS2024/micro_g2/results/spades_out_yingxian/contigs /path/to/destination     #change '/path/to/destination' to your location
 > ```